Climate Resilience Grant Program

 Apply Now

-The 2024 Climate Resilience Grant Program application cycle is now open.
-To apply, or for additional information about the Climate Resilience Grant Program, visit the program’s full website and application, or email us at CCCFund@tnc.org.
+The 2025 Climate Resilience Grant Program application cycle is now open.
+To apply, or for additional information about the Climate Resilience Grant Program, visit the program’s full application page, or email us at CCCFund@tnc.org.
 Organizational Eligibility Requirements: The program is open to all non-profit 501(c)(3) conservation organizations, municipalities, Tribal entities and local and state agencies.
 Conservation organizations that are not accredited by the Land Trust Accreditation Commission may need to provide additional information prior to receiving a grant.